 While the internet and computer screens do not appear to hamper our learning dramatically, the way we read on the internet could be affecting our quality of reading.
 Cognitive neuroscientists have warned that humans are beginning to develop ‘digital’ style brains that skim through information and are unable to read slowly.

-In the US, time spent online was expected to be around five hours per day for the average adult last year; a three hour increase from the previous year.
+In the US, at the time of the study, time spent online was expected to be around five hours per day for the average adult; a three hour increase from the previous year.
 It is this time spent on the internet and on social media that has trained our brains to skim sentences for buzz words and has left us unable to read long pieces of writing as we are scrolling and scanning through pieces instead of reading.

 This habit of jumping through text is bad news for studying, as we need to be able to absorb what we are reading in order to be able to learn.
 Maryanne Wolf, a cognitive neuroscientist at Tufts University, recommends having a balance between reading from books and on screen and advocates taking breaks from the computer to have time to read a book slowly.